 This disclosure is important to ensure borrowers are able to make informed choices, know what they have agreed to and can keep track of their debts

 ANZ sent customers Loan Variation Letters which were intended to provide Variation Disclosure, but contained inaccurate information.
-ASB failed to have processes and procedures in place to ensure that all of its customers received Variation Disclosure.
+ASB failed to have processes and procedures in place to ensure that all of its customers received compliant Variation Disclosure.

 The plaintiffs in the Action say that, to date, neither ASB nor ANZ has provided affected customers with Variation Disclosure in relation to changes made their Loans during the Relevant Periods.
 Accordingly, the Banks are still in breach of s 22.

-S 99: ENFORCEMENT OF CONSUMER CREDIT CONTRACT PROHIBITED
+Section 99: ENFORCEMENT OF CONSUMER CREDIT CONTRACT PROHIBITED

 Section 99 provides strong incentives for creditors to comply with their disclosure obligations.